Solving 2-MAXSAT in Polynomial Time: a Proof of $\textit{P}$ = $\textit{NP}$: Introduction

 The organization of the rest of this paper is as follow.
 First, in Section II, we restate the definition of the 2-MAXSAT problem and show how to reduce it to a problem that seeks a truth assignment to maximize the number of satisfied conjunctions in a formula in $\textit{DNF}$.
-Then, we discuss a basic algorithm in Section III.
-Next, in Section IV, we discuss how the basic algorithm can be improved.
-Section V is devoted to the analysis of the time complexity of the algorithm.
-Finally, a short conclusion is set forth in Section VI.
+Then, we discuss a basic algorithm and its improvement in Section III.
+Section IV is devoted to the analysis of the time complexity.
+Finally, a short conclusion is set forth in Section V.